asheth22/Code_Quiz/README.md

 # Code_Quiz

 ```
 In this project I have created a multiple choice quiz using HTML, CSS and Javascript.
-The assignment includes feature we learnt thus far, such as:
+The assignment includes features we learnt thus far, such as:

 > Using interval timer
 > Adding event listners and triggering functions